 Other names

-Latin botanical names: phaseolus vulgaris
+Latin botanical names: Phaseolus vulgaris

 English names: common bean, garden bean, green bean, bush bean